veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/icon.md

     class = icon
     ```
 2. Save it and run.
-3. When the page is loaded the value "iconname = home" will be the name of the icon that will be displayed on the button and "class = icon" is the name of the class that can be used to point in a styling sheet.
+3. When the page is loaded the value "iconname = home" will be the name of the icon that will be displayed on the button and "class = icon" is the name of the class that can be used to point to a class in a style sheet.

 ## Associated Attributes
 - **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).